Disclosure: This post may contain affiliate links. Please check out our disclosure policy for more details.

 In summary, the IPL6750 comes with a bikini cap to precisely treat the bikini area.
 The following is a table describing the differences:

-Where to buy European Models if I’m from the US
+Buying European Models if You’re in the US

-Which Remington iLight device is best for me?
+Ultimately, which Remington iLight device is “Best” for you?

 As for people who live in the UK or Europe, you will benefit more with IPL6750 or IPL6780 which has the most number of flashes, 150,000 that could lasts for many treatments of one or two body parts.